FAQs

 You may make a request for accommodations through an email to hurs@uconn.edu with the subject line: REQUEST FOR ACCOMMODATIONS.

-Do I need to attend or present in person if I am unable to be at Storrs campus on March 29, 2024?
+Do I need to attend or present in person if I am unable to be at Storrs campus on the day of the symposium?

-If you are a student located at a campus other than Storrs or are otherwise unable to be present at Storrs on March 29, 2024, you do not need to attend the event in person.
+If you are a student located at a campus other than Storrs or are otherwise unable to be present at Storrs on the day of the symposium, you do not need to attend the event in person.
 While we welcome you to join us in person, you may join virtually.
 There will be a livestream of the event for student participants across all campuses.

 Can I only attend part of the symposium?